The Altium Autorouter: The Best Automated PCB Routing Tool

 Routing traces on your printed circuit board is that critical step during layout that creates the connectivity and functionality your board needs.
 It can also be time consuming if your design software doesn’t contain the right routing tools.
 Your PCB design software should include high precision routing tools that are designed to automate many portions of the routing process.
 Advanced PCBs require the best PCB autorouter, and your automated routing tools should help you design PCBs with maximum efficiency.

 Altium’s autoroute tools provide fully-automated and semi-automated routing for any device, and they’re built on the most advanced routing algorithms.
 The autorouter will quickly apply routing to your PCB and connect even the most complicated boards.
 ActiveRoute for Altium Designeris an interactive routing feature that allows the user to take control over automated routing.
 You can reduce your design time and create higher quality products with the autorouter tool in Altium Designer.

 TOPICS IN THIS SOLUTION

 Automated routing tools allow you to route signal nets extremely quickly while still ensuring that your device obeys critical design rules.
 Your autorouting tools should make it easy to work with any combination of features on your circuit board, including routing through vias, across multiple boards, and with nets of differential pairs.
-Your automated routing tools should make pin swapping and part swapping simple while still preserving your differential pairs and conforming to your design rules.
+Your automated routing tools should make pin swapping and part swapping simple while still preserving your differential pairs, controlled impedance, and conforming to your design rules.

 Auto-interactive routing in Altium Designer